We have performed the wonderful Arras Coin Ceremony during Wedding Ceremonies.

 I, BRIDE, promise you that I will love and support you forever.

-Either way that you want to do a coin wedding ceremony, we can help.
+Either way that you want to do a coin wedding ceremony, the Officiant Guy can officiate it.